s-oram/Grace/Manual Files/Lucidity Manual.md

 Development of Lucidity began at the end of 2012.
 I wanted to create a sampler

 Thank you for purchasing Lucidity.
-Your support enables ongoing development of Lucidity and other software.
+Your support allows me to continue working on Lucidity and other music tools.
 I hope you enjoy using Lucidity!

 Yours Sincerely,<br>
 Shannon Oram <br>
 One Small Clue <br>
 shannon@onesmallclue.com <br>

+## Thanks ##

+Thanks to the BETA Testers

+Steinberg credit etc.

 # Installation and Setup #